victornovakov/pennsieve-standardmrizers-app/README.md

 The current example supports python version 3.9.

 The example copies files from the `input` directory to the `output` directory.
 The `input` folder and `output` folders are created based on the `INTEGRATION_ID` specified in the `dev.env` file.
 On your first run of `docker-compose up --build` you will notice that a data folder is created with an `input/<INTEGRATION_ID>` folder, a similar output folder is also created.
-To test copy a test file into the `input/1` directory and re-run the `docker-compose up --build` command.
+To test, copy a test file (for example `test.txt`) into the `input/1` directory and re-run the `docker-compose up --build` command.
+The testfile should be copied to the `output/1` directory.